Local Economy and Job Security

 In 2020, UC Davis Health formally launched its Anchor Institution Mission (AIM) for Community Health.
 In partnership with the local community, UC Davis Health seeks to hire locally, volunteer locally, purchase locally, and invest locally.

 For example, in the area of local workforce cultivation, over the past five years we’ve expanded outreach to underserved communities, collaborated with organizations to provide tailored guidance to job applicants, and launched programs that create new opportunities for employment and upskilling.
-In fiscal year 2024 we achieved a 20% local hiring rate, an increase from 14% when AIM started.
+In fiscal year 2024 we achieved a nearly 20% local hiring rate, an increase from less than14% when AIM started.

 In the area of support for local, diverse businesses, we reported nearly $62 million in spending with small and diverse-owned suppliers in fiscal year 2023, an increase of 23% from the previous year.
 Also, local neighborhood spending accounted for more than $17 million.
 These outcomes represent significant progress toward supporting local business growth, especially in underserved areas.